In a world where everyone’s bombarded with 4,000+ ads daily, what actually cuts through the noise? One word: referrals.

 Why write thank you notes for referrals?

-Let’s recap the reasons why writing thank-you notes for referrals is important:
+Let’s break down why thank-you notes for referrals are absolute gold:

 Referral thank you notes: What type should you use?

-You have options when it comes to saying thanks.
+You have options when it comes to showing gratitude.
 Whether you choose to hand write and personalize every detail or use a templated approach is up to you.

 Your three main options are:

-These aren’t the only things to think about, however.
-Let’s explore what other aspects of referral thank you notes you need to consider.
+These aren’t the only things to think about, though.
+Let’s explore what other aspects of referral thank you notes you’ll need to keep in mind.

 Referral thank you notes: Tone and length